 Also, while I was feeding him on one boob, the breastmilk was spewing out the other boob quickly.
 It would soak through my cloth breast pad, my bra, and through my shirt…every time!

 My son and I smelled like sour milk for weeks.
 There was no way we could both take a bath after every feeding, so I just cleaned us up the best I could and kept surviving that new-mom life.

 I was changing both of our clothes after almost every feeding because we were covered in milk, and that was a lot of laundry!
 I tried putting a hand towel on the boob that he was not eating from and it would soak through the towel as well.

 But, with help from a consultant, I found how to manage and work through my breastfeeding problems with these solutions!
-Then, I even started to love breastfeeding and was so glad I didn’t give up.
+Then I even started to love breastfeeding and was so glad I didn’t give up.

 So I was breastfeeding my son on one boob, while a ton of milk was spewing out the other boob that he wasn’t nursing from.
-Then, I would switch and let him eat from the boob that had just spewed out all this milk.
-That means my body was thinking I needed twice the amount of milk than he required.
-This was because I was emptying so much milk each feeding and half of it wasn’t even going to baby, just spewing out on my clothes!
+Then, I would switch and let him eat from the boob that had just spewed out all that milk.
+That means my body was thinking I needed twice the amount of milk than he actually required.
+This was because I was emptying so much milk each feeding and half of it wasn’t even going to baby, just spewing out onto my clothes!

 My breastfeeding consultant suggested I alternate feeding him from only one boob each feeding.
 He still got the milk he needed!
 I kept up with which boob he ate from last by documenting it on an app on my phone.
 Or I could have just felt which one felt rock hard, haha!